dever1997/Calculator/README.md

-I imported this repo to test the app on AWS Devicefarm
+I imported this repo from  ritik2410/Elegant_Calculator to test the app on AWS Devicefarm